alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 The camera captures 240x240 images and resize them into 96x96.
 The inference time is 2607 ms (2.6 secs) per image, which is not very fast,  with mostly good results.
 I don't know yet if different image sets or models may effect the result.

-## Bare Example Version
+## Boilerplate Version

-The [edge-impulse-esp32-cam-bare](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/tree/main/edge-impulse-esp32-cam-bare) is the version that dosen't use an external display.
-You can only try to point the camera to the images and read the prediction via serial port.
+The [edge-impulse-esp32-cam-bare](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/tree/main/edge-impulse-esp32-cam-bare) is the version that dosen't use any external devices.
+The model would be running in a loop non-stop.
+You can try to point the camera to the images and read the prediction via serial port (use Arduino IDE 1.x).

 ![bogdan-farca-CEx86maLUSc-unsplash](https://user-images.githubusercontent.com/44191076/153636524-9b2edab9-7c50-4aa1-9d6e-74477d67011f.jpg)